LOG IN/OUT

 NYS SCIENCE CONGRESS

-currently planned for Sunday June 11th, 2023, in person.
+This event is currently planned for Sunday June 7, 2026

-Registration usually closes in May
+Registration closes May 24th

-Top 7th grade - 12th grade winners of NYS ISEF Regional Science
+Top 7th grade - 12th grade winners of

-& Engineering Fairs
+NYS ISEF Regional Science & Engineering Fairs

 advance to this program.